What is an Extraction Worker?

 Things an Extraction Worker Should Know How to Do

-Extraction Workers state the following job skills are important in their day-to-day work.
+When polled, Extraction Workers say the following skills are most frequently used in their jobs:

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.